 Whether you’re looking for giri choco for coworkers, or honmei choco for that special somebody, there are so many choices that buying Valentine’s Day chocolate in Japan can be overwhelming.
 From cute and affordable themed chocolates to big brands touting limited edition flavors, to homegrown gourmet Japanese chocolatiers, this guide covers the best places to buy Valentine’s Day chocolate in 2019.
 And, not to leave out you DIYers, this list also includes tips for finding chocolate-making ingredients and supplies on a budget!

-Can-Do, Daiso, Loft, and Kaldi Coffee: Homemade and Partially Homemade
+Can-Do, Daiso, Loft, Kaldi: Homemade & Partially Homemade

 Loft: Themed Valentine’s Day Chocolate on a Budget

 In addition to mixes and kits for homemade cookies and chocolates, Loft offers a variety of affordable, themed Valentine’s Day chocolates.
 If you want your love to be fossilized for all eternity, they have gigantic 3-D dinosaur chocolates as well as boxes of chocolates in shapes like dinosaur bones, to be excavated and devoured.
 Loft also has a line of Star Wars chocolates, like white chocolate Stormtroopers and BB-8-shaped tins, and even a large chocolate Darth Vader bust, that any sci-fi fan would love (no Jedi mind tricks necessary).
 If you’re shopping for someone who takes pleasure in a well-stocked bar, Loft offers liqueur-flavored chocolates as well.
 Classic options, like boxes of Ferrero Rocher, are also available.
 In general, small chocolate boxes start at around 500 yen, while the larger boxes go for around 1200 yen.